TillMeineke/machine-learning-zoomcamp/05-deployment/02-pickle.md

 To save the model we made before there is an option using the pickle library:

 - First install the library with the command ```pip install pickle-mixin``` if you don't have it.
-- After training the model and being the model ready for prediction process use this code to save the model for later.
+- After training the model and makeing it ready for the prediction process, use this code to save the model for later.

 ```python
 import pickle